sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### Missing Key Chords

-I did not add the *ergonomic* rebinding `x`, `w`, `f`, and `shift+z`.
+I did not add the *ergonomic* rebinding `x`, `w`, `f`, and `shift`+`z`.
 This should be possible in Inkscape itself.
-This setup also misses the bindings `t`, `shift+t`, `a`, `shift+a`, `s`, and `shift+s`.
+This setup also misses the bindings `t`, `shift`+`t`, `a`, `shift`+`a`, `s`, and `shift`+`s`.
 Since I encountered issues I did not pursue these.

 ### Summary

 This is the whole setup I have, and let's wrap this up since I know this may be quite overwhelming.

-1. Before you start your project, please go to `Visual` mode by entering `v` in `Normal` mode.
-And then press `ctrl+f`.
+1. Before you start your project, enter the `VISUAL` mode by pressing `v` in `NORMAL` mode.
+And then press `ctrl`+`f`.
 This will set up the file watcher.
-2. When you want to create a new figure, go into a new line, type the name of your figure in `Insert` mode, then press `ctrl+f`.
+2. When you want to create a new figure, go into a new line, type the name of your figure in `INSERT` mode, then press `ctrl`+`f`.
 This will create a new figure with the name you typed, and open it in Inkscape for you.
-3. When you have drawn your figure, as long as you press `cmd+s`, it will automatically save the figure in `pdf+latex` for you, then you can close Inkscape.
+3. When you have drawn your figure, as long as you press `cmd`+`s` in Inkscape, it will automatically save the figure in `pdf+latex` for you, then you can close Inkscape.
-4. When you want to edit one of your figures, you press `ctrl+f` in `Normal` mode, it will pop out a window for you to choose the figure you want to edit.
+4. When you want to edit one of your figures, you press `ctrl`+`f` in `NORMAL` mode, it will pop out a window for you to choose the figure you want to edit.
 And the rest is the same as 3.

 ## Updates

-### About Inkscape Shortcut Manager (09.27.21)
+### ~~About Inkscape Shortcut Manager (09.27.21)~~

-After some research, although there is a way to let the original script in [inkscape-shortcut-manager](https://github.com/gillescastel/inkscape-shortcut-manager) run correctly since it depends on `xlib`, which is no longer used by macOS for almost every application(including Inkscape, as expected), hence the only thing I can do now is to give up.
-In a perceivable future, if I have time to find an alternative way to interrupt the window activity in macOS, I'll try to configure it for macOS.
+~~After some research, although there is a way to let the original script in [inkscape-shortcut-manager](https://github.com/gillescastel/inkscape-shortcut-manager) run correctly since it depends on `xlib`, which is no longer used by macOS for almost every application(including Inkscape, as expected), hence the only thing I can do now is to give up.
+In a perceivable future, if I have time to find an alternative way to interrupt the window activity in macOS, I'll try to configure it for macOS.~~

+> Now the Inkscape Shortcut Manager is fully functional, see [here](#inkscape-shortcut-manager).

 ### Quiver - For commutative diagram (01.24.22)

 I have been working on Category Theory for a while, and I find out that [quiver](https://q.uiver.app/) is quite appealing, hence I integrate it into my workflow.
 You can also pull it to your local environment and configure the Vscode Task and combined it with a hotkey to use it **locally**.
-Specifically, I add the following code into my `keybindings.json`:
+Specifically, I add the following code into my  [`keybindings.json`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json):

 ```json
 {